-Step 2: Label each glass.

-- Carefully cut the pepperoncini.
+- Step 1: Gather all materials. - Step 2: Label each glass. - Step 3: Measure 1 cup of tap water, lemonade, skim milk, and whole milk into each of the glasses. - Step 4: Carefully cut the pepperoncini.
 Remove the seeds.
-Cut the skin Step 4: into 12 equally weighted portions and place on plate. - Step 5: Take the first piece of pepperoncini and chew it three times. - Drink the 50 mL glass of water.
+Cut the skin into 12 equal portions and place on plate. - Take the first piece of pepperoncini and chew it three times.
+Step 5: - Drink the entire cup of water.
 Wait for ten seconds.
-Rate the Step 6: spiciness left in mouth on a "hotness scale."

-Step 7: Wait for ten minutes.

-Step 8: Repeat steps 5-7 using the lemonade, skim milk,

-and whole milk.

-Step 9: Wait for ten minutes.

-Step 10: Conduct two more trials.
+Rate the Step 6: spiciness left in mouth on a "hotness scale." - Wait for ten minutes.
+Step 7: - Step 8: Repeat steps 5-7 using the lemonade, skim milk, and whole milk. - Step 9: Wait for ten minutes. - Step 10: Conduct two more trials.
 Repeat steps 5-7 using water, lemonade, skim milk, and whole milk.

 Teachers should explain the importance of making everything in an experiment the same (constant) except for one thing-the variable.
 Students may need the words constant and variable explained.
 One might ask the students, "Would it be a fair experiment if one bite of pepperoncini had ten seeds, but the next had none?"
-Students may also require an introduction or review of measuring methods, such as using a graduated cylinder or gram scale.
+Also, students may not intuitively know how or why to use tools such as a measuring cup, scale, or ruler; this must be modeled and explained.